 Flanders' Field of Poppies

-On Armistice Day this year, The Royal British Legion is honouring the memory of not just these heroes, but all the brave men and women who fell during action in later wars, by planting a "Flanders Field" of poppies beside the ramparts of the Menin Gate Memorial in Ypres.
+This November, The Royal British Legion is honouring the memory of all the brave men and women who fell during action in the First World War and later wars, by planting a "Flanders Field" of poppies beside the ramparts of the Menin Gate Memorial in Ypres.

 About Menin Gate